VoisinneG/queryup/README.md

 Queries
 -------

+Queries combine different fields to identify matching database entries.
+Here, queries are submitted using the function `query_uniprot()`.
 In the `queryup` R package, a query must be formattted as a list containing character vectors named after existing UniProt fields.
 The list of all available fields along with example queries is shown [here](#list-of-available-query%20fields).
 Different query fields must be matched simultaneously.
 This query will return the UniProt ids of all proteins encoded by gene *Pik3r1*.